Tricks used in scams

 for a long time.
 They present you with promises of wealth or

-opportunities lost if you do not take up the offer.
-Scammers will
+opportunities lost if you don't take up the offer.
+They will not

 reassure you.
-As long as they can keep you talking you have not
+As long as they can keep you talking, you haven't

 Scammers are clever at offering you incredible deals that

 promise great returns with very little or no risk.
 But if it seems too good to be